 Immunization Recommendations for Travel

 Yellow fever is a disease caused by a virus that is spread through mosquito bites found in certain parts of South America and Africa.
-If you are going to be traveling through remote areas, and parts of the amazon then this vaccine is highly recommended.
+If you are going to be traveling through remote areas, and parts of the Amazon then this vaccine is highly recommended.
 Some countries such as Cameroon, Cote d’Ivoire, and Ghana will not even let you in without a yellow piece of paper that proves you have had the vaccine.
 This vaccine is costly and most insurances do not cover it.
 You will likely need to go to a specialized travel or immunization clinic to receive it.
 However, it is a one time shot and is good for 10 years.
 Since we were traveling Africa for a year we decided to get this vaccine but got it when we landed in South Africa to save on costs (like $750 extra of costs).

 Typhoid fever is transmitted through contaminated food and water found in developing countries.
 If you are going to be traveling through parts of Asia, Africa, and South America then this vaccine is recommended.
 Thankfully I was covered for this vaccine and decided to get it because we would be spending extensive amounts of time in Asia and Africa.
 I love the street food around Asia, and unfortunately, sometimes it can make you sick.
 This is not a substitute to eat and drink what you want, you should still use caution when drinking tap water in other countries.

 Rabies is spread from the saliva of infected animals, and can be fatal if left untreated.
 I hope to never get bitten by an animal, however, many countries have animal control problems and you never know when that animal will turn on you.
 I also am scared shitless of monkeys and have a problem with always petting stray cats so I decided to get this vaccine.
 This vaccine is given in three doses and must be stuck to a strict schedule.
 The second dose is to be given 7 days after the first, and the third dose is given 14 days after that.
 It can be a very costly vaccine if you are not covered, and you still have to seek medical treatment even if you are bitten by a wild animal, so some may see it as not worth the cost and I agree with them.
-My insurance covered me for this vaccine so I decided to go ahead and get it.
+My insurance covered me fully for this vaccine so I decided to go ahead and get it.
 If I was not covered, I would not have personally paid for this vaccine.

 Meningococcal is a bacterial disease that is spread from person to person contact.
 Most universities require you to get this vaccination if you will be staying in dormitories, so chances are if you went to college you had this vaccination.
 I could not remember if I had this vaccine, so I decided to go ahead and get it since I stay in hostels quite frequently.
 This disease is deadly and has been known to cause a serious infection.
 Not one I want to take a chance with!